Bobby Fulton: Professional wrestling career

+Early career (1977–1984)

 James Hines started wrestling as a 16-year-old, under the name Bobby Fulton.
 His first match was on June 17, 1977, in Clarksburg, West Virginia, in which he defeated Mad Dog Michaels by disqualification.
 In the main event of that same card, he lost a battle royal.

 He spent his early career in Ohio, training and wrestling with the likes of Lord Zoltan, Fred Curry, Bull Curry and Dr. Jerry Graham.
 He worked for the WWWF on the Allentown and Hamburg television tapings where he faced Steve Travis and Fred Curry.
 He worked for Nick Gulas's Nashville territory, where he paired up with Eric Embry as the "brother" tag team of Bobby and Don Fulton.

 He then moved on to Stu Hart's Calgary territory working with the likes of Bret Hart, The Dynamite Kid, The Cuban Assassin, Bobby Bass, Ross Hart, Bruce Hart, Giant Haystacks and Davey Boy Smith.
 Then it was on to the short-lived Knoxville territory forming a tag team with Terry Taylor called "The Fantastic Ones".
 After the territory closed, Hines and Taylor split up.